Croatia seeks investors to develop Adriatic LNG terminal

 The terminal on the island of Krk is also part of Europe’s wider efforts to reduce its reliance on Russian energy supplies and has gained new importance following the cancellation of the South Stream project.

-It is aimed at receiving, storing and re-gasifying LNG, with a nominal capacity of 6 billion cubic metres.
+It is aimed at receiving, storing and re-gasifying LNG, with a nominal capacity of 6 billion cubic meters.

 HEP and Plinacro, in a joint venture named LNG Croatia, said potential investors should submit their letters of interest for joining the project as soon as possible.